Webinar (Wednesday, February 4): How to Automate and Modernize Your 2026 Commissions

 Firstly, the clawback system must be explained orally and in writing to all sales reps on a regular basis, in a clear and detailed manner.

-They need to understand that commission recapture is designed to support sustainable growth for their business.
+They need to understand that commission clawback is designed to support sustainable growth for their business.

 What's more, they need to have simple, transparent access at all times to a range of resources (FAQ, Notion, Google Drive, Welcome Booklet, Sales playbook, etc.).